coatless-rpkg/cetcolor/README.md

 CET Perceptually Uniform Colour Maps (`cetcolor`)
 =================================================

-The [`cetcolor`](https://cran.r-project.org/package=cetcolor) package is designed to bring to R the color maps created by [Peter Kovesi](http://peterkovesi.com/projects/colourmaps/) that avoid points of locally high color contrast leading to the perception of false anomalies in your data when there is none.
-The color maps have been designed to avoid this phenomenon by having uniform perceptual contrast over their whole range.
+The [`cetcolor`](https://cran.r-project.org/package=cetcolor) package is designed to bring to R the colour maps created by [Peter Kovesi](http://peterkovesi.com/projects/colourmaps/) that avoid points of locally high colour contrast leading to the perception of false anomalies in your data when there is none.
+The colour maps have been designed to avoid this phenomenon by having uniform perceptual contrast over their whole range.

 Sample
 ------